blakeblackshear/frigate/docs/docs/configuration/index.md

 record:
   # Optional: Enable recording (default: shown below)
   enabled: False
+  # Optional: Number of minutes to wait between cleanup runs (default: shown below)
+  # This can be used to reduce the frequency of deleting recording segments from disk if you want to minimize i/o
+  expire_interval: 60
   # Optional: Retention settings for recording
   retain:
     # Optional: Number of days to retain recordings regardless of events (default: shown below)